 Until the 1970s, Italian grappa was considered a cheap, almost stigmatized beverage consumed at the margin of society and as being only appropriate for workers, peasants and alpine soldiers.
 It was associated with stigmatized artisanal and even clandestine production in hidden shacks.
-At the time, artisanal family firms were considered primitive - paradoxical in a country that would later give rise to the Slow Food Movement that praised such organizations.
+At the time, artisanal family firms were considered primitive - paradoxical in a country that would later give rise to the Slow Food that praised such organizations.
 It is intriguing, therefore, that it was a young lady, Giannola Nonino - the wife of Benito, an exceptional distiller but marginal entrepreneur in the North Italian Friulian province - who turned the savoury spirit from a social no go to an hedonic must of Italian after-dinner tasting.

 Giannola and her family, thanks to their Grappa di Picolit, created a beachhead into the expensive high status category occupied by foreign spirits; other artisanal producers followed and, eventually, the whole meaning of grappa in Italian society turned on its head.
-Grappa became "lo spirito nazionale," at equal level with whisky and cognac (see figure below).
+Grappa became "lo spirito nazionale," at equal level with whisky and

 Figure 1.
-Category positions in the superordinate class of spirits in the Italian market
+Category positions in the superordinate class of spirits in the Italian market Category positions in the superordinate class of spirits in the Italian market.